twright/Easy-Comment-Uploads/readme.txt

  * Options reorganised and extended.
  * Manually blacklist file extensions.
  * Optionally allow only certain file extensions.
- * Set limits for uploads per hour based on ip or user for each class of users.
+ * Set limits for uploads per hour based on ip address or user for each class of users.
  * Various bug fixes.

 **0.55**

- * Small compatibility imporvements.
+ * Small compatibility improvements.

 **0.54**